Winners Receive a Full Scholarship to A SUNY or CUNY College or University

-All Vaccinated 12 to 17-Year-Olds in New York State Eligible for Incentive; One More Drawing To Be Held
+All Vaccinated 12 to 17-Year-Olds in New York State Eligible for Incentive; Four More Drawings Over the Coming Weeks

-Governor Andrew M. Cuomo today announced the fourth-round winners of the 'Get A Shot to Make Your Future' incentive for a full scholarship to a SUNY or CUNY school.
-Winners receive a full scholarship to any New York public college or university, including tuition, room and board, and expenses.
+Governor Andrew M. Cuomo today announced the first-round winners of the 'Get A Shot to Make Your Future' incentive for a full scholarship to a SUNY or CUNY school.
+Winners receive a full scholarship to any New York public college or university, including tuition and room and board.
 New York State will administer the random drawing and select 10 winners a week over five weeks.
-One drawing remains after this week.
-Once a 12- to 17-year-old has received their first dose of the COVID-19 vaccine, a parent or legal guardian can sign them up for the upcoming drawing here.
+Four drawings remain after this week.
+Once a 12 to 17-year-old has received their first dose of the COVID-19 vaccine, a parent or legal guardian can sign them up for upcoming drawings here.
 Federal COVID-19 relief and outreach funds will be used to cover the cost of this vaccination incentive program.

-The New York State Department of Health and New York State Higher Education Services Corporation have verified the vaccination status of winners.
+The New York State Department of Health and New York State Higher Education Services Corporation has verified the vaccination status of winners.

 The winners will receive up to four years of full-time undergraduate study which includes the following components: